UKMLA / PLAB 1 Exam Style Question Q77: Antidepressant-Induced Mania – Explained

 Mastering psychiatry is crucial for success in the PLAB 1 or UKMLA exams.
 Today, we'll dive into a high-yield question on antidepressant-induced mania – a topic that frequently appears on these exams.
 MedRevisions is committed to helping you ace your exams with in-depth explanations and top-notch study materials.
 Let's get started!

-UKMLA or PLAB 1 Question:
+UKMLA or PLAB 1 exam style Question:

 A 60-year-old man has been sleeping only a few hours per night for the past 2 weeks.
 He reports feeling excessively energetic and engaging in multiple projects, with a decreased need for sleep.
 He was diagnosed with depression and began antidepressant medication 3 months ago.
 What is the most appropriate next step in his management?